Curriculum Vitae

 • Harvard University, Cambridge, MA (2016–Present)

-• Consultant, Faculty Senate Planning Body (2024–Present) — Designed structures for shared governance across 12 schools; conducted comparative research on peer senates.
+• Institutional Governance and Strategy Fellow (2024–2026) — Designed shared-governance structures across 12 schools; conducted comparative research on peer senates.

 • Research Lead, History of HGSE (2020) — Archival research for centennial; co-developed lecture with Howard Gardner.